-Below is some important information about how your motor insurance product may be affected during the Coronavirus (COVID-19) pandemic, and how you can get in touch with us.
+Below is some important information about how your insurance product may be affected during the Coronavirus (Covid-19) pandemic, and how you can get in touch with us.

-We’re currently experiencing a high volume of calls into our contact centre and whilst we’re doing our very best to maintain service levels, we ask that if you need to check any details or make a change to your policy, please log in to your Self-Service Centre.
+We’ve been experiencing a high volume of calls into our contact centre which may mean longer waiting times than usual.
+We ask that if you need to check any details or make a change to your policy, please log in to your Self-Service Centre.
 It will be much quicker for you to make changes to your policy online at the moment.
-You can also use our Webchat service which is available Monday-Friday 8am-8pm, Saturday 8am-6pm and Sunday 10am-4pm to make changes, accept or decline your renewal or if you need to let us know about a claim.
+You can also use our Webchat service which is available Monday-Friday 8am-8pm, Saturday 8am-6pm and Sunday 10am-4pm to make changes, accept or decline your renewal.

 We ask that you only call our contact centre team if absolutely necessary, as we want to keep our phone lines available to help our more vulnerable customers and those that don’t have access to our online services.

 Please note, any temporary changes made to your policy due to Covid-19 will not be reflected in your current policy documents or within any upcoming renewal communication.
 If your change does become permanent, please update your policy details in your Self Service Centre.

 We’ve actively reached out to eligible key worker motor insurance customers and made additional breakdown assistance available to them, if they need it, at no extra cost.

 We’ve also pledged to provide a guaranteed replacement vehicle for eligible key workers in the event of an accident.

 This support means our customers can continue to travel safely to places of employment or other destinations where they are undertaking crucial work in helping the UK fight the Covid-19 pandemic.

 No. If you now need to drive to your workplace, your insurance cover is still valid.
 You don’t need to contact us to change or extend your cover.